eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.input

-    The complete calldata of the transaction.
+    The complete calldata of the transaction as a hexstring.

     .. code-block:: python